l7mp/stunner/README.md

 $ export UDP_ECHO_IP=$(kubectl get svc udp-echo -o jsonpath='{.spec.clusterIP}')
 ```

-Open up the ACL to allow STUNner to access the `udp-echo` service; see the [security
-notes](#security) below to understand why this is needed.
+Observe that the result is a private IP address: indeed, the `udp-echo` service is not available to
+external services at this point.
+We shall use STUNner to expose the service to the Internet.

+The default installation scripts install an ACL into Kubernetes that blocks *all* communication
+from STUNner to the rest of the workload.
+This is to minimize the risk of an improperly configured
+STUnner gateway to [expose sensitive services to the external world](#security).
+In order to allow
+STUNner to open transport relay connections to the `udp-echo` service, we have to explicitly open
+up this ACL first.

 ```console
 $ kubectl apply -f - <<EOF